covid-19 relief efforts

 - We are conducting thousands of weekly outreach calls to make sure older adults are safe while isolated at home.

-- We have provided over $300k in direct cash relief to single parents, people who have lost loved ones to COVID-19, and workers in cash-based industries who are now unemployed.
+- We have provided over $500k in direct cash relief to families in Lower Manhattan, with targeted relief going to single parents, people who have lost loved ones to COVID-19, and workers in cash-based industries who are now unemployed.

 - In March, our early childhood classrooms moved to virtual programming for nearly 750 students—with hundreds of morning meetings, singalongs, and art classes happening via Zoom—and we connected families to free physical and online educational resources.
 In September, our early childhood programs reopened for in-person programming providing a safe space for children to learn.